sequelize/sequelize/docs/upgrade-to-v5.md

 Added support for `CIDR`, `INET` and `MACADDR` for Postgres

+### Query Interface

+- `changeColumn` no longer generates constraint with `_idx` suffix.
+Now Sequelize does not specify any name for constraints thus defaulting to database engine naming.
+This aligns behavior of `sync`, `createTable` and `changeColumn`.

 ### Others

 - Sequelize now use parameterized queries for all INSERT / UPDATE operations (except UPSERT).
 They provide better protection against SQL Injection attack.